Disaster Preparation |

 - Complete national societal breakdown.
 Your country turns into a war-zone.

 - Worldwide societal breakdown.
-World war, or a major asteroid strike, or a major pandemic.
+World war, or a major asteroid strike, or a major fatal out-of-control pandemic.

 Elements of preparedness: